Posted on March 10, 2021 at 6:00 am

 Read More »

-Each month, you can find information, activities, and discussion on an issue facing our community at the Civic Lab.
-Take a look at thought-provoking materials and activities for teens and adults that allow us to engage in open conversation and grow together as a community.
-CIVIC LAB NORTH SPOKANEFeb–May 2020 February: Envisioning Our Future Durin […]
+About Civic Lab Online Civic Lab Online provides information on issues facing our community for you to explore.
+Take a look at thought-provoking materials for teens and adults that allow us to engage in open conversation and grow together as a community.
+You’ll find all past topics on the Civic Lab Online web page.
+What is […]

 Read More »